zth/rescript-edgedb/README.md

 ## Getting started

 > There's a dedicated VSCode extension for `rescript-edgedb` that will give you a few goodies like in-editor errors for your ReScript EdgeQL queries.
-Install from here: https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-edgedb
+Install from here: https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-edgedb.
+Read more about [its capabilities here](#vscode-extension).

 ```bash
 npm i rescript-edgedb rescript-embed-lang